WordPress 6.1 Update Header

 Automatic image conversion to WebP format

 WebP was introduced with WordPress 5.8.
 WebP is a modern image format that offers better and more lossless compression for images.
-Previously, you had the option of uploading WebP images to your media library in WordPress.
+Previously, you had the option of uploading WebP images to your media centre in WordPress.

 More choice of template types in the editor